 For more information, see our fact sheet: Do you help others apply or file for Unemployment Insurance?

 After you apply for unemployment insurance benefits, this is what you can expect:

 - If you are eligible, your first payment will generally be made in two to three weeks from the time your claim is completed and processed.
 In some cases, we must get additional information before payment can be made and your first payment may take longer.
 We use this time to review and process your application for benefits.
 You will not receive benefits during this period.
 This is why you may see your claim status as “pending.”

 - You should respond to any questionnaires, messages, or phone calls from us as quickly as possible.
 Failure to do so will delay your claim or result in the denial or suspension of your benefits.
 PLEASE NOTE: Like many New Yorkers, DOL representatives are working from home, so your caller ID may show "PRIVATE CALLER.”
 Anyone calling from DOL will verify their identity by providing: (a) the date you filed your application; & (b) the type of claim.
 Once you have been verified, a representative may ask for your social security number.

-- If you received benefits on a prior claim by using a debit card and you no longer have the card, or if your card has expired, you must call KeyBank at 1-866-295-2955 to get a new card.
+- If you received benefits on a prior claim (before June 2023) by using a debit card you will be sent a new Way2Go Card to access your benefits.